 At the heart of the GATK is an industrial-strength infrastructure and engine that handle data access, conversion and traversal, as well as high-performance computing features.
 On top of that lives a rich ecosystem of specialized tools, called "walkers", that you can use out of the box, individually or chained into scripted workflows, to perform anything from simple data diagnostics to complex "reads-to-results" analyses.

 Some typical workflows are detailed on the next page of this section.
-Please see the Technical Documentation section for a complete list of tools and their capabilities.
+Please see the Tool Documentation section for a complete list of tools and their capabilities.

 The GATK is designed to run on Linux and other POSIX-compatible platforms.
 Yes, that includes MacOS X!
 If you are on any of the above, see the Downloads section for downloading and installation instructions.
 If you're stuck with Windows, you're not completely out of luck – it's possible to use the GATK with Cygwin, although we can't provide any specific support for that.
 If you're on something else... no, there are no plans to port the GATK to Android or iOS in the near future.